 If you want a look that is functional and expressive, hair twists are it.
 It is a protective style for Afro-textured hair that can help prevent breakage and can be a way to tame your locks.
 It can also promote healthy hair.
 Twists are much easier to create than some other braiding options.
 There are different twists to choose from, allowing you to select the option that best works with your hair texture and length.
-It is a versatile option but looks especially great with medium-length hair and helps achieve a voluminous and cool look.
+It is a versatile men’s haircut that looks especially great with medium-length hair and helps achieve a voluminous and cool look.
 It allows you to create chunky twists, yet not as tricky to style as it would be on longer locks.

 There are many options for fringe hairstyles, but if you have naturally textured hair, it is best to show it off with a curly fringe.
 This is undoubtedly one of the sexiest options for a fringe; the way the curls fall on your face can create softness and help achieve a youthful appearance.
 Deciding on a messy look will highlight the volume and produce a relaxed and cool aesthetic.
 Fringes can also define your jawline, highlight your cheekbones, and be cut to suit your face shape and hair length.
 It is essential to remember that there may be some shrinkage with curly hair and take this into account.

 65. Medium Length Afro